hackclub/browserbuddy/submissions/Catover/README.md

 6. You're good to go!

 *Note:* This extension will be applied automatically to each website.
 To turn it off, you need to either disable or delete the extension.

-## Usage

-This extension will take effect automatically on all the pages.
-You will need to disable or delete it to turn the extension off.

-*Note:* This extension is made on manifest version 2 so it will lose functionality on Chrome soon but not Firefox.